LaurencyLRC/QUEstimator/README.md

 Pushes to `main` trigger a GitHub Actions workflow that builds the Next.js export and publishes it to GitHub Pages.

 Because MCMC fitting is compute-heavy, model inference runs locally.
-The generated JSON files in `public/data/` are committed directly to the repository.
+The generated JSON files in `public/data/` are committed directly.